refinedev/refine/documentation/docs/api-reference/mui/components/inferencer.md

 title: Inferencer
 ---

 You can automatically generate views for your resources using `@pankod/refine-inferencer`.
-Inferencer exports `MuiInferencer`, `MuiInferencer`, `MuiInferencer` and `MuiInferencer` components.
+Inferencer exports `MuiListInferencer`, `MuiShowInferencer`, `MuiEditInferencer`, `MuiCreateInferencer` and `MuiInferencer` (which combines all in one place) components.

 ## Usage